 By now, most of my regular readers will know that I’m a great fan of Barry Lopez.
 His nature-writing is unparalleled.
 But he is also a master of language in the more personal matters, as when he writes about his own childhood.
 (The most thin-skinned might choose not to read the following): Sliver of Sky Confronting… More Sliver of Sky

 I’m reading Lisa Carver’s Reaching Out with No Hands.
 Reconsidering Yoko Ono.
 It’s a very amusing and well written book.
 Carver has a strong personal tone – her text is filled with respect for Ono’s work.
 Here is why, according to Carver, Ono is such an important artist: Yoko Ono is not pretty, she is… More We have too much stuff already.
 It clutters our view, inward and outward.

 I suppose, as a poet, amongst my fears can be counted the deep-seated uneasiness that one day it will be revealed that I consecrated my life to an imbecility (to something intrinsically unnecessary and superfluous – and thereby unintentionally cruel).
 In an intriguing essay called “On Fear”, Mary Ruefle touch upon a problem I have been… More Consecrating ones life to an imbecility

+Just the other day Jim Elkins made me aware of a very fine text on blue written by Colm Tóibín.
 In 2004 Colm Tóibín curated an exhibition at the Chester Beatty Library in Dublin called ‘Blue’ which consisted of blue objects from the collection.
 The following passages are derived from In Lovely Blueness: Adventures in Troubled Light, Tóibín’s introductory essay to… More Lovely Blueness